nirgeier/GitHub-Labs/Labs/00-Setup/01-Install-Tools.md

 - To work with GitHub from your computer, you can use the **optional** GitHub CLI (`gh`) tool to interact with GitHub directly from your terminal.
 - **Click** on the section below to expand it

-!!! note "Installing GitHub CLI"
+!!! tip "Installing GitHub CLI"

     === ":octicons-tools-24: macOS"
         Open Terminal and run: